openxc/vi-firmware/docs/output/usb.rst

 Reset control command: ``0x81``

 The CAN transceivers can be re-initialized by sending the ``0x81`` control request.
-This command was introduced to work around a bug that caused the CAN translator to periodically stop responding.
+This command was introduced to work around a bug that caused the VI to periodically stop responding.
 The bug still exists, but there are now workarounds in the code to automatically re-initialize the transceivers if they stop receiving messages.

 Endpoint 1 IN
 =============